explosion/spaCy/CONTRIBUTING.md

 ### Issue labels

-We use the following system to tag our issues:
+To distinguish issues that are opened by us, the maintainers, we usually add a 💫 to the title.
+We also use the following system to tag our issues:

 | Issue label | Description |
 | --- | --- |